cattt36/AmphiHip-Dataset/README.md

 2. Ethical approval for the AmphiHip dataset acquisition experiments is obtained from the Ethics Committee of Xiangya Hospital, Central South University
 (Ethics Review Number: 2021111249).

+3. The AmphiHip dataset is released under CC BY 4.0 license, permitting free academic use with appropriate attribution.